 The Workshop is a full-time (all-day) commitment.
 Participants are expected to attend the entire program.

-Tuition: $2,475.
-Tuition for the program covers course-associated costs, accommodations, and meals.
+Registration fee: $2,475.
+The registration fee for the program covers course-associated costs, materials, and accommodations.
 Students are responsible for the cost of travel and for their meals during the program.

 - Collaborate on an intensive, hackathon-style problem as a member of a team composed of fellow program participants.

 - Advance independent Ph.D. research with guidance from program faculty and insight from peers.

 - Connect with social scientists interested in computation and complexity and identify future collaborators and colleagues.

 - Explore a breadth of current topics in computational social science and complexity research.